Xentrk/x3mRouting/README.md

 * For the installation script, [Jack Yaz](https://github.com/jackyaz/spdMerlin) gave me permission to clone the code he used for the update code function (also inspired by Adamm) used on the [SpdMerlin](https://github.com/jackyaz/spdMerlin) project on GitHub.

-* Gratitude to the [thelonelycoder](https://www.snbforums.com/members/thelonelycoder.25480/), also known as the [Decoderman](https://github.com/decoderman) on GitHub, for his inspiration and ongoing support in my coding journey.
+* Gratitude to the [thelonelycoder](https://www.snbforums.com/members/thelonelycoder.25480/), also known as the [Decoderman](https://github.com/decoderman) on GitHub, for including x3mRouting in [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/).

 * Thank you to [RMerlin](https://www.snbforums.com/members/rmerlin.10954/) for the [Asuswrt-Merlin](https://github.com/RMerl/asuswrt-merlin.ng) firmware and helpful support on the [snbforums.com](https://www.snbforums.com/forums/asuswrt-merlin.42/) website.
 To learn more about Asuswrt-Merlin firmware for Asus routers, visit the project website at [https://www.asuswrt-merlin.net/](https://www.asuswrt-merlin.net/).

+* I want to also acknowledge the contributions of those who participated in the testing of x3mRouting Version 2.0.0: [Luizlp10](https://www.snbforums.com/members/luizlp10.66974/), [SomeWhereOverTheRainBow](https://www.snbforums.com/members/somewhereovertherainbow.64179/), [TechTinkerer](https://www.snbforums.com/members/techtinkerer.67560/), and [Torson](https://www.snbforums.com/members/torson.59919/)

 ## Version 2.0.0 Changes

 #### x3mRouting Menu
-The **x3mRouting** menu has been renamed to **x3mRouting_Menu.sh** and is now stored in **/jffs/addons/x3mRouting**.
 The command to access the **x3mRouting** menu has been changed from **x3mRouting** to **x3mMenu**.
-The x3mRouting menu update also fixes the issue of code output appearing when exiting the menu after performing a menu update.
+A patch was also applied to fix the issue of code output appearing when exiting the menu after performing an update to the x3mRouting menu.

 #### VPN Server and VPN Client Routing Script Changes
   * The separate scripts for: